Curse of 39

-The curse of 39, also referred to as triakontenneaphobia, is the fear of the number 39.
-In some parts of Afghanistan, the number is considered to be cursed or a badge of shame as it is purportedly linked with curse, shame, and prostitution.
+In some parts of Afghanistan, the curse of 39 is the belief that the number 39 is a badge of shame for its purported link with prostitution.
+People have reported being mocked for having a phone number or vehicle registration plate that includes the number, with such cars also proving hard to sell.

+Fear of the number can be referred to as triakontenneaphobia.

 Origin

-The origin of the superstition is unclear, but it has widely been claimed to have been associated with a pimp, allegedly living in the western city of Herat, who was nicknamed "39" after the registration plate of his expensive car and the number of his apartment.
-The number is said to translate into morda-gow (literally meaning "dead cow") which is a well-known slang term for a pimp.
+The origin of the superstition is unclear, but it has widely been claimed to have been associated with a pimp who allegedly lived in the western city of Herat and who was nicknamed "39" after the registration plate of his expensive car and the number of his apartment.
+Others claim that the number translates into morda-gow (literally meaning "dead cow") which is a well-known slang term for a pimp.
 Others have blamed corrupt police officials for spreading the rumour in order to charge between $200–500 to change a "39" plate.

 Officials have, in turn, blamed car dealers and "those who work for the mafia [who] started the rumours about 39 so they could buy cars with 39 plates cheaper and sell them back for higher prices after changing the plates", according to Abdul Qader Samoonwal of Kabul's Traffic and License Registration department.

 Perception

-Vehicle registration plates incorporating the number 39 are seen as so undesirable that vehicles bearing the numerals are said to be virtually unsellable in the capital, Kabul.
+Afghan vehicle registration plates incorporating the number 39 are seen as so undesirable that cars bearing the numerals are said to be virtually unsellable in the capital, Kabul.
 The drivers of such vehicles have reported receiving abuse, derision, and other unwanted attention from pedestrians and other drivers, and some have had their registration plates altered to disguise the numbers.

-The issue caused particular problems in Kabul after the Persian New Year of March 2011, when the government started to issue registration plates beginning with 39.
+The issue caused problems in Kabul after the Persian New Year of March 2011, when the government started to issue registration plates beginning with 39.
 Despite the threat of penalties, many drivers refused to register their cars while the number 39 still appeared on them.
-Drivers with license plates containing the digits 39 have reported receiving nicknames such as "Colonel 39".
+Drivers with license plates containing the digit 39 have reported receiving nicknames such as "Colonel 39".
 Cellphone owners have encountered similar problems, forcing them to hide their caller ID or switch their numbers altogether.
 Some 39-year-old Afghans refer to themselves as being "one less than 40" or "one year to 40" (یک کم چهل).

 During the 2010 Afghan parliamentary election; two people were killed when the guards of the candidate Mullah Tarakhil opened fire on civilians after a traffic accident, said to have been in reaction to people taunting the Tarakhil because he was listed 39th on the ballot.